zwbetz-gh/zwbetz/content/blog/build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js/index.md

 [`config.yaml`](https://github.com/zwbetz-gh/build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js/blob/main/config.yaml)

-In your config file, set the output formats for the homepage and add a new param to enable (or disable) search.
+In your config file, set the output formats for the homepage.
+Then add search-related params.

 ```yaml
 # ...